 you know what I mean.

-Here are 8 ways I’ve learned to enjoy work, even when I’m car-razy busy.
+8 ways to enjoy work, even when you’re super busy

 1. Schedule intentional, restorative breaks – even if they’re tiny

-Open your Google calendar, find a 20-minute window, and literally type “TAKE A BREAK, DUDE.”
+Open your Google calendar, find a 20-minute window, and literally type “TAKE A BREAK.”
 Set a reminder on your phone or computer and when that alarm goes off take an actual break.

 And by actual break what I mean is “physically distance yourself from the project you’re working on and do something completely different and totally relaxing for 20 minutes.”